 The col. Claus Schenk von Stauffenberg, a serious Catholic and official bound to the Reich of Adolf Hitler by an oath, turned in secret to the Holy See to ensure that he did not take an unjust action by assassinating the Fuhrer to prevent him from bringing the German Nation to destruction.

-This shining champion of the anti-Nazi resistance (in the photo, on the left) wrote: "I feel the duty to do something to save Germany; we all, officers of the General Staff, must assume our share of responsibility "at the cost of moving to history as traitors and, in fact, coup leaders.
+This shining champion of the anti-Nazi resistance (in the photo, left) wrote: “I feel the duty to do something to save Germany; all of us, officers of the General Staff, must assume our share of responsibility ”at the cost of going down in history as traitors and, in fact, coup leaders.